Maha Shivaratri in Nepal

 Shivaratri is an annual Hindu festival popular in both India and Nepal.
 Of all the many festivals in Nepal this is probably my favorite for many reasons.
 The primary being that there not too many tourists around as it’s usually held in the second or third months of the year which is the end of winter.

-With few tourists around you’ll be surrounded by Nepalese and Indian pilgrims alike making it that bit more special.
-That said it’s also an extremely crowded festival and one that might not be on the Nepalese map in its current form for much longer.
+With few tourists around you’ll be surrounded by Nepali and Indian pilgrims alike making it that bit more special.
+That said it’s also an extremely crowded festival and one that might not be on the Nepali map in its current form for much longer.

 History of Shivaratri